 There would be no

 suffering in this world and no bad people in the world if any

 enlightened being could manipulate and hypnotize everybody easily with

 the power of hypnotism, to make the world into a peaceful harmonious place.

 Because of the law of nature, the law of karma and the Truth do not run by this way.

-No doubt that the positive energy from an enlightened person can touch people’s hearts but it is up to everyone to think on their own, to act and to speak on one’s will.
+No doubt that the compassion and wisdom from an enlightened person might can touch people’s hearts, but it is up to everyone to think on their own, to act and to speak on one’s will.
 Everyone is the choreographer of their own destiny.
-If Buddha could have stopped all wars and suffering with his influencing power, he would have done it.
-But he didn’t, he just couldn’t.
+If Buddha could have stopped all wars, violence, hatred, discrimination, selfishness, greed, corruption and suffering with certain influencing power, he would have done it.
+But he didn’t, as it's not possible.

-Any act that is other than working on our own self-control is not the real practice for achieving liberation.
-Any so called short-cut that uses a certain type of manipulation or hypnotism or drug therapy which acts as an external energy to influence our mind or to control our thoughts, actions and speech, but not through self-inquiry, self-effort, self-control, purification and detachment, is not the path of self realization.
+Any action that is other than working on our own self-control is not the real practice for achieving liberation.
+Any so called short-cut that uses a certain type of manipulation or hypnotism or drug therapy which acts as an external element to influence our mind or to control our thoughts, actions and speech, but not through self-inquiry, self-effort, self-control, purification and detachment, is not the path of self-realization.